geocommunity/blog_website/content/post/2022-07-07-problem-solving-session-ii/index.en.markdown

 This is discussed [here]("https://github.com/rspatial/terra/issues/30").

-Where Robert Hijmans (the main terra developer), seems to say here that it is an annoying problem with no solution.
+Where Robert Hijmans (the main terra developer), seems to say that it is an annoying problem with no solution.
-It seems like it is related to the garbage collection R function `gc()`

 April 2022, from Robert Hijmans:
 >You can ignore these messages from the garbage collector.
 They do not affect your data.
 They are very annoying.
 I have done a lot of things to get to the bottom of this, but sofar to no avail.
 I have much simpler packages that also show these messages and I need to go back to one of these to create a reproducible example for others to look at (even it only happens on the first run) that does not require installation of GDAL etc.

+It appears to be related to the garbage collection R function `gc()`

 One person suggested this as a “dirty workaround” `try(terra::XXX, silent = TRUE)`

 So it seems that there is no easy solution to this particular error.